Share these talks and lectures with your colleagues

 This helped lend stability to

-the monetary system as faith in the value of paper and coin currency
+the monetary system as faith

 became more widespread.

-Central banks each have
+Central Banks each have

-their own subsidiaries in different regions of the country that helped decentralize,
+in different regions of

-hence expedite many of its main functions.
+hence expedite many of

-The Board of Governors of a Central Bank oversee
+a Central Bank oversee